eric-sclafani/syntax-regex-matcher/README.md

 ## Motivation

 This package was initially created to work with another one I made called `gram2vec`, a package for embedding text documents based off stylometric choices authors make pertaining to grammar.
-I decided to develop SRM as a separate software because I believe it can be useful in other facets of NLP/Comp Ling as well.
+SRM was developed as a separate software because I believe it can be useful in other facets of NLP/Comp Ling too.
 As far as I know, there's not many python packages for searching sentences for specific syntactic constructions.

-Additionally, I think generative LLMs are not yet consistantly reliable enough to be used to identify English sentence patterns.
+One might also think what the point of this package is if LLMs are getting better at "understanding" language.
+This is a valid thought, but the following points hopefully clear this up:

+- LLMs, as powerful as they are, can be inconsistent with their answers due to their stochastic nature.
+Using a rule-based approach guarantees deterministic outputs, which can be desirable for certain applications.

+- LLMs don't learn and understand language like humans do.
+They are simply just really, really good at repeating things they've seen in the pre-training stage.
+That's why GPT works so well, since it was basically trained on all of the internet prior to 2021.
+Again, I prefer rule-based methods because that's how language itself works (`in my opinion`).
+Linguistics involves the study of rules pertaining to specific languages (phonological, syntactic, phonetic, etc..) and how, as humans, we learn and understand these rules.

+- SRM is very lightweight, only requiring the use of spaCy for sentence parsing.

 ## Setup